icehouse-ventures/laravel-mermaid/README.md

 ## Passing in an Eloquent Collection
 You can also pass in an Eloquent collection to the Blade component.
+This allows you to visualise complex business data and relationships straight from your Eloquent models and their relationships.
 The package will automatically convert the collection to an array of strings that represent the Mermaid diagram using the Generate Diagram From Collection method.
 Here is an example of how you can pass an Eloquent collection to the Blade component:

 ```php
 // In your controller